ShuvoKhan43/Online-Map-Creation-for-Population-Growth-Analyzing-of-Baden-W-rttemberg/README.md

-Project Title: Online Map Creation for Population Growth Analysis
+Project Title: Online Map Creation for Population Growth Analysis of Baden-Württemberg

 Description:
 This project, developed during my master's GIS Studio course, aims to analyze population growth using a dashboard interface.
 Leveraging open data from the Landesamt Baden-Württemberg, the project visualizes population distribution and trends through interactive maps and insightful graphs.
 Built with Flask, MapLibre, HTML, CSS, and JavaScript, the application provides an engaging and user-friendly way to explore demographic changes over time.